glhaynes/Blackbox/README.md

 - A sample ROM for testing

 It’s built on top of `CoreBlackbox`, a module that provides the following:
-- A Swift wrapper around the `m6502` CPU emulator from [floooh’s “chips” project](https://github.com/floooh/chips)
-- Another 6502 emulator, “CPU6502”, written in Swift
+- A 6502 emulator, “CPU6502”, written in Swift
   - Aside from cycle timing, this is an accurate emulator, including “illegal” instructions.
-It is not yet usable as the emulation core to play games, but addressing this is a top priority.
+- A Swift wrapper around the C-language `m6502` CPU emulator from [floooh’s “chips” project](https://github.com/floooh/chips)
+  - This is useful during testing/debugging as it’s a “known good”, cycle-accurate, cycle-stepped 6502 emulator.
 - Emulation of the NES’s Picture Processing Unit (PPU)
 - (Very) basic mapper support
 - Loading and parsing iNES files (ROMs)